Space Tech for a Resilient Future

 “We need to stop thinking of all fires as bad,” she explained.
 “Many ecosystems depend on regular, low-intensity fire.
 Our current suppression tactics are driving a dangerous ‘fire deficit’ that threatens biodiversity, watershed health, and carbon cycles.”

-FireSat’s high-resolution heat mapping will allow land managers to distinguish between destructive fires and ecologically beneficial ones—enabling a smarter, more nuanced approach to fire management.
+FireSat’s high-resolution heat mapping will allow land managers to distinguish between destructive fires and ecologically beneficial ones.
+This enables a smarter, more nuanced approach to fire management.

 The implications are enormous.
-With FireSat’s data, firefighting decisions can shift from reactive to proactive—from binary “suppress or not” to a calibrated approach that balances safety, climate impact, and ecosystem health.
+FireSat’s data shifts firefighting decisions from reactive to proactive.
+Instead of a binary “suppress or not,” leaders can take a calibrated approach.
+This new approach balances safety, climate impact, and ecosystem health.

 MethaneSAT: Radical Transparency for Climate Action

-Steve Hamburg, a scientist turned NGO leader, is spearheading a parallel revolution.
-As head of the MethaneSAT mission, he’s leading the first satellite-based system designed specifically to measure methane emissions with policy-grade precision.
+Steve Hamburg, a scientist turned NGO leader, is spearheading a parallel revolution for space and climate solutions.
+As head of the MethaneSAT mission, he leads the first satellite-based system built to measure methane emissions with policy-grade precision.

 “Over 90% of greenhouse gas data is currently modeled, not measured,” Steve told us.
 “That’s like trying to fight a fire with a smoke detector that only guesses where the fire might be.”

-Methane is a particularly strategic target.
-It’s responsible for 30% of current global warming, yet it’s also short-lived in the atmosphere—meaning reductions today yield rapid climate benefits.
+Methane is a particularly strategic target for climate resilience solutions.
+It’s responsible for 30% of current global warming.
+Yet it’s also short-lived in the atmosphere, so reductions today yield rapid climate benefits.

 “This is our down payment on climate stability,” Steve said.
 “And now we can finally measure it.”

-MethaneSAT, like FireSat, was built with philanthropic capital.
-But both teams are actively exploring commercial partnerships that could expand the reach, utility, and sustainability of these data sources.
+Philanthropic capital funded MethaneSAT, just like FireSat.
+Both teams are actively exploring commercial partnerships.
+These could expand the reach, utility, and sustainability of these data sources.

 A Platform for AI and Autonomy